Tyler Perry Picks Up The Grocery Bill For Thousands Of Seniors At 73 Different Supermarkets

 Tyler Perry stepped up in a big way this past Wednesday to help lend a helping hand to the elderly in the midst of the coronavirus crisis by paying the grocery bills of thousands of seniors.
-The actor’s generosity extended across multiple states, as he picked up the grocery tab for seniors at 73 different supermarkets across both New Orleans, Louisiana and Atlanta, Georgia, according to NBC News.
+The actor’s generosity extended across multiple states, as he picked up the tab for seniors at 73 different supermarkets across both New Orleans, Louisiana, and Atlanta, Georgia, according to NBC News.

-The places where Perry chose to assist were picked with purpose.
-Atlanta is where he first started his acting career.
+The places where Perry chose to assist were picked with a purpose, as Atlanta is where he first started his acting career.
 He paid for groceries at 44 different Kroger stores there.
 In addition, New Orleans is where the actor grew up.
-It’s also an area that has been hit particularly hard by the pandemic.
-He paid for groceries at 29 Winn-Dixie stores across New Orleans.
+As the area has been hit particularly hard by the pandemic, he shouldered shoppers’ grocery expenses at 29 Winn-Dixie stores across the city.

 Perry’s donations occurred during specific hours when only the elderly or immunocompromised were to be in the store in an effort to limit their exposure to others.

-Perry, who has been known to be very generous with his money, has touched the hearts of many, causing some shoppers to break down into tears.
+Perry, who has been known to be very generous with his money, touched the hearts of many, causing some shoppers to break down into tears.
 Other people turned to social media to extend their gratitude.

 “My mom went to Winn Dixie this morning and as she went to check out they told her that Tyler Perry was paying for everyone in the stores groceries!!
 What a blessing he is!!!” one woman from New Orleans tweeted.